 The Company has included in this MD&A a supplemental measures of performance as described below.
-We utilize this measures in managing the business and evaluating its performance.
-The Company is no longer presenting adjusted net investment income and adjusted income per share as a non-IFRS financial measure.
+We utilize these measures in managing the business and evaluating its performance.
 Non-IFRS financial measures used by the Company from time to time, including as referred to in this MD&A do not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other issuers.

-7.1 Net asset value per share

-The net asset value ("NAV") per share as at December 31, 2020 was \$2.55 compared to \$3.23 as at December 31, 2019.
+7.1 Net asset value per share The net asset value ("NAV") per share as at March 31, 2021 was \$2.55 compared to \$2.55 as at December 31, 2020.
 NAV per share is a non-IFRS measure defined as shareholders' equity divided by the total number of common shares outstanding at a point in time.
 The term NAV per share does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other companies.
 We believe that NAV per share provides information useful to our shareholders in understanding our performance and provides a meaningful measure to evaluate our business relative to others in the investment industry.